davedean/eztel/implementation plan.md

 ### 8. Track map placeholder (0.75 day)

+**Status:** ✅ Completed – `trackMap.js` plots lap geometry, highlights the current view window, and displays cursor dots per visible lap.

 1. Use telemetry `X [m]`/`Y [m]` columns to plot the lap path in the left panel using a light-theme-friendly stroke.
 2. Highlight the current cursor position (from lane hover) on the track map; MVP can simply draw a small dot and show the lap outline without zooming.
 3. Prepare hooks for future zoom-to-selection behaviour: support drawing sub-path segments when given `startDistance`/`endDistance`, but keep the MVP fixed to the full lap.

 ### 9. Sector strip (0.5 day)

+**Status:** ✅ Completed – the sector bar renders the “All” button plus any parsed sectors, and the progress track supports drag-to-zoom & cursor preview.

 1. For MVP, render a single “Sector 1” button covering the whole lap; clicking it resets `viewWindow` to the entire lap.
 2. Display a lap progress bar beneath the button to familiarise users with the future interaction zone; highlight the current view window (entire lap initially).